ska-telescope/ska-data-lifecycle/README.md

 ### Test against Helm Chart

-DLM also provides a helm chart tested weekly that can also be tested locally using Minikube.
+DLM also provides a helm chart tested weekly through the SKA gitlab test runners that can also be executed locally using Minikube.
 The following commands only need to be executed once to prepare a test environment.

 ```bash
 helm repo add bitnami https://charts.bitnami.com/bitnami